COM6012/ScalableML/Lab 3 - Scalable Logistic Regression.md

 Accuracy = 0.913176
 ```

-We now save the vector $\mathbf{w}$ obtained for the L1 regularisation
+We now save the vector $\mathbf{w}$ obtained for the L1 regularization

 ```python
 w_L1 = pipelineModellrL1.stages[-1].coefficients.values
 ```

-Let us plot the values of the coefficients $\mathbf{w}$ for the no regularisation case and the L1 regularisation case.
+Let us plot the values of the coefficients $\mathbf{w}$ for the no regularization case and the L1 regularization case.

 ```python
 import matplotlib